Hypoallergenic Pilo huggie earrings safe for sensitive skin

 If you've ever taken off a beautiful pair of earrings only to find your earlobes red, swollen, and itchy, you are not alone.
 You belong to the roughly 20% of the population with a metal allergy.

-But in 2026, you don't have to choose between your budget and your comfort.
+But in 2026, you don't have to choose between your everyday and your comfort.
 Jewelry technology has advanced, making true, long-lasting hypoallergenic jewelry accessible to everyone.

 This is the definitive guide to understanding metal allergies, decoding jewelry labels, and finding pieces you can actually sleep in without a reaction.